adjtomo/seisflows/README.md

 See also
 --------
-Many specialized inversion strategies have been implemented by overloading SeisFlows classes.
-The following extension packages give a sense for the type of research possible within the framework:
+Various inversion strategies have been implemented by overloading SeisFlows classes.
+The following packages give a sense for the type of research possible within the framework:

 - https://github.com/rmodrak/seisflows-research
 - https://github.com/rmodrak/seisflows-multiparameter

-The following extension package illustrates how SeisFlows can be tailored to specific high-performance computing environments and how  fault tolerance can be implemented:
+The following package illustrates how SeisFlows can be tailored to specific high-performance computing environments:

 - https://github.com/rmodrak/seisflows-hpc